ubcgif/2025-sustech-ess214/README.md

 ```
 jupyter lab
 ```
-Jupyter will then launch in your web-browser.
+Jupyter will then launch in your web browser.

 ## Resources